kentwait/anaconda-mpi/README.md

 # anaconda-mpi

 Docker container for developing MPI applications in Python using Jupyter notebook.
-Includes a full installation of Anaconda 2.5.0 for Python 3.5 installation.
+Includes a full installation of Anaconda 2.5.0 for Python 3.5.

 ## Install